 Unfortunately I cannot price the work until I understand what is involved in your particular situation.
 See my pricing summary to get an idea of the costs involved.

 Hosts not recommended

 In general, avoid any host that is owned by Endurance International Group.
-This company has bought up all sorts of previously successful web hosts and based on my experience either hosting with them (Hostgator) or working with clients who host with them, has made technical support worse and their platforms markedly less reliable than they used to be.
 You can see a full list of the companies they own on the Wikipedia page, but some of the better-known brands include: Bluehost, Hostgator, HostMonster, iPage and Site5.
 For more, see this post.